thecodeeagle/Ashlesha_Personal/index.md

 ---

 <div class="home">
-{% include image.html url="/images/profile.jpg" width=200 align="left" %}
+{% include image.html url="/images/profile.jpg" width=200 caption="Hello!
+It's me." align="left" %}

 I am Aditya Wagh, and a graduate of Birla Institute Of Technology & Sciences, Pilani (BITS Pilani).<br><br> My research interests are somewhere between computer vision, robotics and embedded systems.
 I also have a newfound interest in Human-Computer Interaction.

 I maintain a list of my projects under the <a href="/projects">Projects</a> tab.
 You may also check out my <a href="https://github.com/ad1tyawagh">Github profile.</a><br><br>

 To get a better insight on my life so far, you can have a look at my <a href="/cv">curriculum vitae</a>.
-I blog about things that I come across and like, which is  <a href="/blog">here</a>.<br><br>
+I blog about things that I come across and like, which is  <a href="/blog">here</a>.<br><br><br>
 </div>

 <h2>Updates</h2>